River Syfynwy

-River Syfynwy (Welsh: Afon Syfynwy, Syfnwy or Syfni) is a river entirely within Pembrokeshire, Wales, rising in the Preseli Hills, feeding the Rosebush and Llys y Fran reservoirs and joining the Eastern Cleddau to the south.
+River Syfynwy (Welsh: Afon Syfynwy, Syfnwy or Syfni) is a river entirely within Pembrokeshire, Wales, rising in the Preseli Mountains, feeding the Rosebush and Llys y Fran reservoirs and joining the Eastern Cleddau to the south.
 It is a river considered to be important as an ecological indicator and part is in a site of special scientific interest.

 Course

 The river is formed by the confluence of several streams rising in the southern slopes of the Preseli Hills at some 350 m and flows southwards into Rosebush Reservoir, where it passes through or over the dam.
 Cascades, Syfynwy Falls, are immediately below the dam and are a visitor attraction when the reservoir is overflowing.
 Continuing south west, the river flows through a wooded valley - Holmus Wood, Farthing's Hook Wood and Dan-y-Coed, then under the Grade II-listed Farthing's Hook Bridge.
 It runs between Pen-yr-Allt Wood and Velindre Wood before entering the northern end of Llys y Fran reservoir.
 This reservoir's dam produces electricity.
 After the dam, the river flows in a more southerly direction before turning south east, passing under Step-aside Bridge, near Clarbeston, and the 18th century Grade II-listed Gelli Bridge at Gelli Hill to meet the Eastern Cleddau.
 The river is approximately 10 mi long.